djgroen/FabSim3/docs/easyvvuq.md

 # Sensitivity analysis using FabSim3 and EasyVVUQ

 FabSim3 is very useful when submitting a large number of jobs at together.
 One of the cases where this becomes especially useful is for sensitivity analysis.
-Sensitivity analysis can be breifly described as the process of evaluating the extent to which various input parameters affect the output of a simulation.
-One of the popular ways of quantifying this effect of parameters on the simulations is throgh Sobol Indices.
-Computation of Sobol Indices involves running the simulation for a large number of parameter sets and then comuting the variances among the various subsets of results obtained.
+Sensitivity analysis can be briefly described as the process of evaluating the extent to which various input parameters affect the output of a simulation.
+One of the popular ways of quantifying this effect of parameters on the simulations is through Sobol Indices.
+Computation of Sobol Indices involves running the simulation for a large number of parameter sets and then computing the variances among the various subsets of results obtained.
 Given the large number of computations required, this becomes a suitable candidate for simplification using FabSim3.

 In this tutorial, we showcase how to conduct sensitivity analysis using FabSim3 and the python packages EasyVVUQ and QCG-PilotJob.
 The tutorial will use a simple plugin called `FabDynamics` which has been tailored for this purpose.